galaxyproject/galaxy-hub/src/news/2021-07-galaxy-update/index.md

 If you didn't get registered then here is some hopefully consoling news:

-* Training videos and materials are now available for free in the Galaxy Training Network library
+* Training videos and materials are now available for free in the Galaxy Training Network library.
-* Videos of all talks presented at GCC2021 will be made available online, for free later this summer
+* Videos of all talks presented at GCC2021 will be made available online, for free later this summer.
 * All slides and poster PDFs will be made available online this summer as well.
 * The CoFest registration is officially closed, but you can still sneak in!
 Just click this link here...